Null-free False Discovery Rate Control Using Decoy Permutations: Simulation Studies

-\emph{FDR Control.} Table~\ref{tab:s20_3} shows the real FDRs of different methods with dependent random variables while the specified FDR control level $\alpha$ was $5\%$ or $10\%$.
-The results show that with the Bayes method, the real FDRs of $t$-test slightly exceeded $\alpha$ in the \emph{Normal,1\%} experiments.
-Meanwhile, the $t$-test with Bayes or empirical Bayes overestimated the FDRs for the gamma distribution.
-The real FDRs of pooled permutation significantly exceeded $\alpha$ when the random variables followed the gamma distribution.
-The Wilcoxon rank-sum test with Bayes or empirical Bayes overestimated the FDRs.
-The real FDRs of bootstrap were much smaller than $\alpha$.
-The target-decoy approach controlled the FDR in all cases.

-\emph{Statistical power.} Table~\ref{tab:s20_4} shows the statistical power of different methods with dependent random variables.
-Bootstrap was less powerful than all the other methods, especially when the random variables followed the gamma distribution.

-When the random variables followed the normal distribution, the Bayes method was less powerful than the target-decoy approach while the Wilcoxon rank-sum test was used.
-Though the Bayes method seems to be a little more powerful than the target-decoy approach while the $t$-test was used, the real FDR of this method exceeded the specified FDR control level.
-The empirical Bayes method was less powerful than the Bayes method and our target-decoy approach in the \emph{Normal,10\%,$\rho = 0.4$} experiments.

-When the random variables followed the gamma distribution, the target-decoy approach was much more powerful than the Bayes and empirical Bayes methods, even if only one permutation was performed.
-Though the pooled permutation seems to be powerful, the FDRs were not controlled.

-Similar to the results for dependent random variables, the target-decoy approach performed significantly better than other methods for dependent random variables.
+Similar to the results for independent random variables, the target-decoy approach performed significantly better than other methods for dependent random variables.
 It controlled the FDR in all cases without loss of statistical power.